Hebei China Travel Guide

 Surrounding areas grow wheat, corn, and cotton

-Explore ancient temples built into cliffs, a refreshing contrast to urban life.
+Tour ancient temples built into cliffs, a refreshing contrast to urban life.

 Shijiazhuang blends flat agricultural lands with rugged mountain foothills.

 Shijiazhuang’s recorded history stretches back over two millennia, though its transformation into a significant city is a more recent phenomenon.
 Originally a small market town, its strategic location on old trade routes and after that, railway lines, fueled its rapid growth.
-The area around Shijiazhuang has been settled since ancient times.
+The area around Shijiazhuang was settled since ancient times.
 Archaeological findings show human activity here dating to the Neolithic period.

 Settlement since Neolithic period, part of Zhao Kingdom.